lourencoprudencio/Secure-Password/README.md

 Join us in making our online presence more secure!

+## 📜 License

+This project is available under the **GNU** license.
+You are free to use, modify and distribute it as long as you comply with the terms of the license.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Bem-vindo ao projeto Password Segura!
 Esta aplicação web foi criada para incentivar os membros da comunidade a criar passwords fortes e seguras.
 Com a crescente importância da cibersegurança, é fundamental utilizar passwords que protejam eficazmente a sua informação pessoal e contas.